11 Harrowhouse: Production

 The film was made at Pinewood Studios with extensive location shooting in London, Ragley Hall in Warwickshire and at Quainton Road railway station.
 The film's sets were designed by the art director Peter Mullins.

 Editor Anne Coates said the director "was a real character.
 He had been a very top editor...
 But he was totally disorganised.
 And, so, it was not easy to cut the work in a way.
 Because, Elliott Kastner wanted a straightforward storyline movie; Aram was the kind of director that shot off the cuff, bits and pieces here and there as he felt like it."
 She also says Charles Grodin "was very difficult to handle" and did not get along with Bergen "so, you know, it caused a lot of problems.
 But I think the main problem with that film was the scripts, the first script was so much better than the ten they wrote afterwards.
 Because everybody was putting input into it."

+During production while filming, Charles Grodin was in a different room of the manor they were filming, a maid confronted Grodin and said "did someone tell you to come into this room?"
+Grodin said no. Her reply was "It would be soo nice if you weren't here.."
+Years later, Grodin decided to name his 1989 book It Would Be Soo Nice If You Weren't Here: My Journey Through Show Business.

+Release

+11 Harrowhouse opened 15 August 1974 at the Carlton Theatre in Haymarket, London.